 Age 16+ - contains nudity and adult themes

-Running time: approx. 1 hour 40 mins with interval
+Running time: approx. 1 hour with no interval

-BSL interpretation on Fri 29th 8pm and signing takes place as part of the action.
+BSL interpretation on Fri 29th 8pm by Anthony Evans and signing takes place as part of the action.

 Please note, due to unforeseen circumstances the BSL interpretation on Sat 23rd has been cancelled.
 We are very sorry for any inconvenience this may cause.